Airbnb homes in north Florida and Georgia welcoming Irma evacuees — for free

 As of Thursday afternoon, all available homes were already booked, but more hosts may join the program as the week goes on.

-Evacuees can look for lodging in the following Florida counties: Leon County, Calhoun County, Franklin County, Jackson County, Liberty County, Gadsden County, Gulf County, Wakulla County, Madison County, Jefferson County and Taylor County.
-In Georgia, hosts in Decatur County, Grady County and Thomas County can participate in the program.
+Evacuees can look for lodging in the following Florida counties: Bay, Escambia, Leon, Okaloosa, Santa Rosa, Walton, Holmes, Washington, Calhoun, Franklin, Jackson, Liberty, Gadsden, Gulf, Wakulla, Madison, Jefferson, Taylor.
+In Georgia, hosts in Decatur, Grady and Thomas counties can participate in the program.

-The disaster strategy is developed in coordination with local and state emergency management and disaster relief officials, Airbnb said.
-As relief teams asses damage, Airbnb will continue to expand the reach of the program as necessary.
+The disaster strategy is developed in coordination with local and state emergency management and disaster-relief officials, Airbnb said.
+As relief teams assess damage, Airbnb will continue to expand the reach of the program as necessary.

 The platform has informed both hosts and users that the program is now active.

-Florida counties in Airbnb’s program: Leon, Calhoun, Franklin, Jackson, Liberty, Gadsden, Gulf, Wakulla, Madison, Jefferson and Taylor.
+Florida counties in Airbnb’s program: Bay, Escambia, Leon, Okaloosa, Santa Rosa, Walton, Holmes, Washington, Calhoun, Franklin, Jackson, Liberty, Gadsden, Gulf, Wakulla, Madison, Jefferson, Taylor

 Chabeli Herrera: 305-376-3730, @ChabeliH